🌼🌸 12+ Beautiful Flowers That Start With A With Images

 Alchemilla -Flowers Starting with A

 The name “Alchemilla” comes from the Arabic term “al-kemelyeh,” which means “alchemy,” (little magic).
 The name refers to the plant’s historical use in medieval herbalism, as well as its mystical powers.
-It has been proven particularly effective in medicinal applications such as wound healing, gastrointestinal difficulties, and menstrual abnormalities.

 They have the ability to capture and keep water droplets, which sparkle in the morning dew or after a light shower.
 This distinctive feature provides a magical touch to garden beds and flower creations, increasing their overall visual attractiveness.